Burning Spear

-Winston Rodney OD (born 1 March 1945), better known by the stage name Burning Spear, is a Jamaican roots reggae singer-songwriter, vocalist and musician.
+Winston Rodney OD (born 1 March 1945), better known by the stage name Burning Spear, is a Jamaican roots reggae singer-songwriter, vocalist, and musician.
 Burning Spear is a Rastafarian and one of the most influential and long-standing roots artists to emerge from the 1970s.

 Early life

 Winston Rodney was born in Saint Ann's Bay, Saint Ann, Jamaica.
+He is married to Sonia Rodney.
 As a young man he listened to the R&B, soul and jazz music transmitted by the US radio stations whose broadcasts reached Jamaica.
 Curtis Mayfield is cited by Rodney as a major US musical influence along with James Brown.
 Rodney was deeply influenced as a young man by the views of the political activist Marcus Garvey, especially with regard to the exploration of the themes of Pan-Africanism and self-determination.
 In 1969, Bob Marley, who was also from Saint Ann, advised Rodney to approach Coxsone Dodd's Studio One label after Rodney sought his advice during a casual conversation.